evansosenko/evansosenko.com/content/dichalcogenides/index.md

 ---
 title: Transition Metal Dichalcogenides (Superconductivity)
-description: "Research on transition metal dichalcogenides."
+description: Research on transition metal dichalcogenides.
 ---

 This page is a permanent portal to all work and software